 2. If you have a hold, you MUST clear it before you can withdraw from a course(s).

 - If you are located in the Atlanta area and wish to drop off the documents instead of mailing them, you may do so.
-Graduate Admissions is located in the Savant Building, room 318, on the Georgia Tech campus.
+Graduate Studies is located in the Savant Building, room 318, on the Georgia Tech campus.

 - If you have a Lawful Presence hold: